MiguelSombrero/sql-query-builder/README.md

 ## Not yet implemented

-### General
-- Javadoc
-- Test coverage reports
-- Maven Gitflow plugin configurations

 ### SELECT
 - Better Like operator (giving patterns without "%" etc. symbols)
-- Better HAVING clause (no need for giving condition by string)
-- Aggregate functions in HAVING clauses (HAVING COUNT(person.id) < 20)
-- All operator in SELECT and HAVING statements (SELECT ALL, HAVING column = ALL (...))
+- All operator in SELECT statements (SELECT ALL)
 - Select into statement (SELECT INTO)
 - Case statements (CASE - WHEN, THEN)
 - Union operator (UNION)